 Spontaneous Presence, effortlessly realized, uncontrived fulfillment, is the essence of the Dzogchen accomplishment.
 The term refers to what occurs at a particular stage of ati-yoga, the highest of the Nyingma yanas.
 Visions of the spontaneous unconditioned nature of all phenomena, the nature of mind, arising spontaneously from a timeless, infinitely dynamic source-less source.
 These visions are not the objects of meditation, but natural expressions of our own nature and that of reality itself.
 References to spontaneous presence are found in early Dzogchen teachings on the nature of reality and especially in the Seven Treasuries of this great 14th Century master—also known as a Second Buddha.
-It turns out the Chöying Dzod was Longchenpa’s shortened version of the nature of reality.
+It turns out the Chöying Dzod was Longchenpa’s shortened treatise on the nature of reality.
 Despite its brevity, the eloquence of its poetry, illuminated by Richard Barron’s translation, powerfully conveys the essence of the View.
 He also wrote quite a few other treatises on the topic.
 From that day on, I devoured whatever I could find.

 Spontaneous Presence resolves the paradox of perpetually constructing a goal-oriented incremental path requiring effort, based on a premise of insufficiency, leading to a distant objective, the ‘achievement’ of awakening, with the intrinsic capacity to realize the awakened state in this moment.
 From the perspective of the Great Perfection, spiritual development depends on how we each comprehend and resolve this paradox in thought and action.
 We are usually unaware, and often painfully so, that our attention on ourselves and on the future—a distinct “personal” future—is the essence of confusion and obstructs direct realization in the moment, and thereby in the imagined future as well.
 It’s as though a simple quirk of perception combined with confused consciousness is perpetually obstructing our access to the freedom always at hand.